0x16h/cryogenix.net-www/src/OpenBSD_assembly.md

     RBP    Base Pointer
     R8-15  General purpose

-System calls such as exit/SYS\_exit are defined in **sys/syscall.h** - assemblers, unlike C compilers, don't know about these C/C++ include files so we need to extract defines and macros from them to implement in assembly.
+System calls such as exit/SYS\_exit are defined in **sys/syscall.h** - assemblers, unlike C compilers, can't use these C/C++ include files so we need to extract defines and macros from them to implement in assembly.
+That said, some fancy assemblers such as FASM and NASM may provide macros for common types and functions... but we're good purists so won't mention those.

 If you look at /usr/include/sys/syscall.h you will see SYS_exit is defined near the top of the file: